-A landlord-incentive program to help house CampFire survivors
+A program to help campfire survivors secure stable housing

-This is a program to make it easier for Camp Fire survivors to get into housing they can afford by offering incentives to landlords to lease their properties to Camp Fire survivors.
-These incentives include:
+Our CHAMP programs makes it easier for Camp Fire survivors to get into stable and affordable housing by offering incentives to landlords to lease their properties to Camp Fire survivors, including:

 a cash incentive signing bonus of $500 for the landlord